OpenNebula/docs/source/installation_and_configuration/automatic_deployment/one_deploy_tutorial_shared_ds.rst

 |

 You can log in as user ``oneadmin``, with the password provided as the ``one_pass`` parameter in the ``shared.yml`` file (in this example, ``opennebulapass``).

+At this point, we have verified that the complete OpenNebula cloud is up and running.
+Next we’ll test the Hypervisor nodes by creating and deploying a test VM.

 Creating a Test VM
 ^^^^^^^^^^^^^^^^^^^^